Willoughby Bertie, 4th Earl of Abingdon

 Abingdon was plagued by financial problems from the moment he inherited the earldom.
 With his own extravagant lifestyle doing little to alleviate his problems, he died insolvent in 1799.
 Much of his estate at Westbury, Wiltshire, was sold off over a period from 1777 until his death.
 The manor of Weston-on-the-Green in Oxfordshire, which he inherited from his brother Captain Peregrine Bertie in 1790, was entailed by Peregrine as a secundogeniture and passed to his younger sons, eventually becoming the property of the Rev. Frederic Bertie.

-Abingdon Square Park in Manhattan is named after him.
+Abingdon Square Park in Manhattan is named after him and/or his wife.
+The park is located with the former 300-acre estate of his father-in-law, Sir Peter Warren.